Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Introduction

 \section{Introduction}

 {\arabic{footnote}}

 Asymptotic dimension, denoted by $\asdim$, is a measure of the large-scale shape of a metric space.
-First introduced by \citet{Gromov1993} for the study of geometric groups, it has since applied to other disciplines, including structural graph theory. \citet{Bonamy} established the following breakthrough result improving or generalising previous work in \citep{Bell2008,Fujiwara2021,Ostrovskii2015}.
+First introduced by \citet*{Gromov1993} for the geometric study of groups, it has since been studied for metrics induced by graphs. \citet*{Bonamy} established the following breakthrough result improving or generalising previous work in \citep{Bell2008,Fujiwara2021,Ostrovskii2015}.

 \begin{theorem}[\citep{Bonamy}] For every proper minor-closed class of graphs $\scr{G}$, \begin{enumerate}[label=(\alph*)] \item $\asdim(\scr{G})\leq 2$; and \item $\asdim(\scr{G})\leq 1$ if and only if $\scr{G}$ has bounded treewidth. \end{enumerate} \end{theorem}